Frequently Asked Questions ... and Answers!

 Many resources on our website do not require you to login.
 However, there are numerous resources and features that are open to members only and require you to login to access them.

-If you want to update your profile, register for a Leadership Summit, purchase AIC merchandise, or order a program from the online Program Library you will need to log-in to the website.
+If you want to update your profile, register for a Leadership Summit, purchase American Inns of Court merchandise, or order a program from the online Program Library you will need to login to the website.
 If you are an active member of an Inn and have provided your email address, you probably already have a login.
 Click here to recover your login credentials.

 How do I create an account so that I can log in to the website?